GarySimons/girlsrun/README.md

 ### Credits

-I was very inspired by a couple of websites I found, that made me want to do this project.
+I was very inspired by a few of websites I found, that made me want to do this project.
+One of the main things I had in my mind when I started this project was the [This Girl Can](https://www.thisgirlcan.co.uk/) campaign that was launched a few years ago.
+It was great as it wanted to show women of all ages and sizes that they could get involved.
+It had lovely stories about real women and didn't try and make it too glamorous.
 I loved the beautiful feeling of community and support on the [These Girls Can Run](http://thesegirlscanrun.weebly.com/home.html) website.
 I also got more professional ideas on what should be included on my site from [She Runs Outside](https://www.sherunsoutdoors.com/).
+Another inspiring website I found was [Brighton and Hove Women's Running Club](https://bhwrc.org/) which had some great ideas.

-Both these sites were very important in helping me understand what angle to approach my project.
+All these sites were very important in helping me understand what angle to approach my project.

 ### Disclaimer